 "My teaching philosophy reflects my interest in students and student success.
 I focus on dynamic student-centered classroom communities where learning and retaining knowledge happens in an accepting environment.
 I love to teach because I want to share the love of learning with others," Darling explained.

-Darling has served on LSC-Kingwood's Foundations of Excellence and Core Curriculum Committees.
+Darling has served on LSC-Kingwood's Foundations of Excellence, Core Curriculum Committees and is winner of The Faculty Excellence Award.

-Joan McAninch Samuelson, professor of English, has been with LSC-Kingwood for more than 29 years.
+Joan McAninch Samuelson, professor of English, is one of the founders of the college in 1984 and has remained on the faculty from the beginning.
 Samuelson earned a Bachelor Arts degree from the University of Houston and a Master of Arts degree from the same institution.
 She earned a doctoral degree from Ohio State University.

 Samuelson has presented a number of papers on literature, women's studies and teaching with technology at Lone Star and conferences from Texas to Chicago to Washington, D.C.